Leigh to Sevenoaks walk

-Mud warning During wet winters and after periods of prolonged, heavy rain many of the paths on this walk are horribly muddy, spoiling ones enjoyment of the walk - so it is best to avoid this walk in such conditions.
+Mud warning During wet winters and after periods of prolonged, heavy rain many of the paths on this walk can be horribly muddy, so do wear appropriate footwear.

-After lunch at the pub in Underriver, it is sharply uphill (on a potentially muddy path) to then follow the Greensand Way into magnificent Knole Park, passing the front entrance of Knole and leaving the park on a footpath to arrive in the centre of Sevenoaks.
+After lunch at the pub in Underriver, it is sharply uphill (on an often very muddy path) to then follow the Greensand Way into magnificent Knole Park, passing the front entrance of Knole and leaving the park on a footpath to arrive in the centre of Sevenoaks.

 You need to start this walk in good time if eating at the pub in Underriver, as the bulk of the walk is before lunch.

 |There are rare buses (two a day Monday–Saturdays) from the lunchtime pub in Underriver to Tonbridge Station, or take a taxi.
 Directions to a permanently closed pub in Hildenborough have been left in as this alternative route reduces the amount of road walking mid-morning on the main route by more than half.

 Knole House, built in the fifteenth century (and so huge that it has a room for every day of the year), was visited by Elizabeth I in 1573, who granted it to Thomas Sackville.
 It remained in the Sackville family and was the childhood home of Vita Sackville-West, featuring in Virginia Woolf's Orlando.
-The house, with its tapestries, paintings and collection of seventeenth-century furniture, is open to visitors from mid-March to the end of October, Tuesday to Sunday (plus bank holiday Mondays and August Tuesdays) with last entry at 3.30 pm.
+The house, with its tapestries, paintings and collection of seventeenth-century furniture, is open to visitors from mid-March to the end of October, Tuesday to Sunday (plus Bank Holiday Mondays and August Tuesdays) with last entry at 3.30 pm.
 Admission for NT members is free.
-Otherwise, charges (2019) are: The House, showrooms and tower £16.50 including gift aid; Gatehouse tower alone: £5.50 (£3.50 in winter) including gift aid.
-Showrooms: £10.00.
-The garden is open on Tuesdays only.
-The house stands in a park of 1,000 acres.
-There is no charge for walking in the park and in any case the route described in the walk directions follows public rights of way.
+Otherwise, charges (2023) are: Outdoors and Gatehouse Tower: £ 6.00.
+Family ticket and concessions available.
+House showrooms, outdoors and Tower: £ 15.00.
+The House stands in a park of 1,000 acres.
+There is no charge for walking in the park, nor accessing its Brewhouse Tearoom and in any case the route described in the walk directions follows public rights of way.